K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/18/2021

     1. Now have NTP client running if you have ethernet connected.
 The UTC time is displaying inside a button in the upper right corner over the S-meter with no border color turned on.
-This supports easy relocation like all other buttons and can add tap to configure time settings later.
+This supports easy relocation like all other buttons and can add tap to configure time settings (like format and Time Zone) later.
 User Profile 0 already has ethernet configured, profiles 1 and 2 do not.
 To change, either flip the bits in the user settings table or just change the user_Profile var in the main program file.
+    2. The internal time keeping is now synced with the NTP time source.
+The clock updates ever second.
+Not seeing any measurable penalty, I am manually controlling the timing of sends and receives.
+    3. Removed the key cap label updates for Mode, Filter and Rate as they have on screen status labels.
+AGC and some others will retain theirs.
+Code left in place to restore if desired later.

 ## 3/17/2021

     1. Display key now toggles spectrum DOT and BAR mode until we do something with the empty popup window.